PTA

 Mission Statement

-The Mendocino College Physical Therapist Assistant Program provides a comprehensive educational experience to prepare a diverse student population to practice as entry-level Physical Therapist Assistants able to work under the direction and supervision of a Physical Therapist.
+The Mendocino College Physical Therapist Assistant Program provides a comprehensive educational experience to prepare a diverse student population to practice as entry-level Physical Therapist Assistants (PTAs) able to work under the direction and supervision of a Physical Therapist.
 High quality and innovative instruction and individual attention in an inclusive and accessible learning environment enables students to achieve their educational goals.
 Graduates will serve the community by providing competent, ethical and compassionate healthcare in contemporary physical therapy practice while understanding the value of evidence-based practice and lifelong learning.

 Program Goals